Our Commitment to Equity, Diversity, Inclusion & Belonging

 At Havergal we:

-• Seek to identify and remove barriers in order to increase access to opportunities for all in our Havergal community.
+- Seek to identify and remove systemic barriers in order to increase access to opportunities for all in our Havergal community.

-• Actively expand diversity to learn and grow through the knowledge and perspectives it brings.
+- Actively engage and expand diversity to learn and grow through the knowledge and perspectives it brings.

 A Message from the Principal